Labor-Management Reporting and Disclosure Act (LMRDA)

 Industrial Welfare order

 CA state law regulating wages & conditions in the motion picture industry.
 Collective bargaining agreements may over-ride this ruling, but employers on non-union productions are required by law to observe conditions of IWC order 12-2001.
-Among other things, non-union employers are required WITHOUT EXCEPTION to provide meals every 6 hours, seats are to be provided for crew, work day is limited to 16 hours from call to wrap.
+Among other things, non-union employers are required without exception to provide meals and proper seating for the crew every 6 hours and to limit the maximum length of the work day to 16 hours.
 Employers found in violation are subject to 6 months in prison and/or $10,000 in fines.

 Getting Your Dues’ Worth